MeVisLab/examples/mevislab.github.io/content/tutorials/testing/testingexample2.md

 ## Steps to do
 ### Creating the network to be used for profiling
 You can open any network you like, here we are using the example network of the module `MinMaxScan` for profiling.
-Add the module `MinMaxScan` to your workspace and open the example network via right-click {{<mousebutton "right">}} and selecting {{<menuitem "Help" "Show Example Network">}}.
+Add the module `MinMaxScan` to your workspace, open the example network via right-click {{<mousebutton "right">}} and select {{<menuitem "Help" "Show Example Network">}}.

 ![MinMaxScan Example Network](/images/tutorials/testing/profiling_network.png "MinMaxScan Example Network")

 ### Enable Profiling
 Next, enable the MeVisLab Profiler via menu item {{<menuitem "View" "Views" "Profiling">}}.
-The Profiler is opened in your Views Area but can be detached and dragged over the workspace via left mouse button {{<mousebutton "left">}}.
+The Profiler is opened in your Views Area but can be detached and dragged over the workspace holding the left mouse button {{<mousebutton "left">}}.

 ![MeVisLab Profiling](/images/tutorials/testing/Profiling.png "MeVisLab Profiling")

-Enable profiling by checking *Enable* in the top left corner.
+Enable profiling by checking *Enable* in the top left corner of the Profiling window.

 ### Inspect your network
-Now open the `View2D` via double-click and scroll through the slices.
+Now open the `View2D` module's panel via double-click and scroll through the slices.
 Inspect the Profiler.

 ![MeVisLab Profiling Network](/images/tutorials/testing/Profiling_Network1.png "MeVisLab Profiling Network")

-The Profiler shows very detailed information about each module in your network.
+The Profiler shows detailed information about each module in your network.

 {{<alert class="info" caption="Info">}}
-By default, used macro modules are not shown in the Profiler.
-You need to check *Show macros* first, in order to see the profiling of the `View2D` and the `LocalImage` module.
+Macro modules are not profiled on default.
+You can check the *Show macros* option in order to have `View2D` and `LocalImage` profiled.
+Also, filtering by module name is handy when you are working with larger networks.
 {{</alert>}}

-You can filter by module name in case of large networks so that you only get the information you need.

-The *Fields* tab shows any changes of field values in your network.
+Field values and their changes for all modules in your network can be inspected in the *Fields* tab:

 ![MeVisLab Profiling Fields](/images/tutorials/testing/Profiling_Network2.png "MeVisLab Profiling Fields")

-In addition to the Profiler view, your modules also provide a tiny bar showing the current memory and time consumption of the module.
+In addition to the Profiler window, your modules also provide a tiny bar indicating their current memory and time consumption.

 ![MeVisLab Profiling Module](/images/tutorials/testing/Module_Info.png "MeVisLab Profiling Module")